larryturner/diamondback/readme.rst

     instances define a client for simple REST service requests using the requests package.
-An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON or binary data are defined in the body of a request, and a requests response containing JSON or binary data is returned.
+An API and an elective dictionary of parameter strings are encoded to build a URL, elective JSON or binary data are defined in the body of a request, and a requests response containing JSON, text, or binary data is returned.
 Proxy, timeout, and URL definition are supported.

 -   `Serial <https://larryturner.github.io/diamondback/diamondback.commons#module-diamondback.commons.Serial>`__
     singleton instance which encodes and decodes an instance or collection